ElbyFross/uniform-data-operator/README.md

 4. Call `OpenConnection` method on your `ISqlOperator` instance.
 5. Execute your SQL query.
 6. Call `CloseConnection` method on your `ISqlOperator` instance.

+> Note that the action required only for manual commands.